PervasiveWellbeingTech/Popbots-Engine/README.md

 ## Description:

 This is a chatbot backend designed to work with telegram pooling as well as slack pooling.
 It is based on the https://github.com/python-telegram-bot/python-telegram-bot.
 This code support multithreading, each user gets it's own thread.
 The data is store in a Postgres Database.
 As a botscript Backend we've used an connected Google sheet which has it's own inputing rules, alternatively it could also use a simple Excel.
-This backend limitation made the code a little weird from time to time: we use strings to trigger function (see triggers), we use < TAG >  to perform some actions.
+This backend limitation made the code a little weird from time to time: we use strings to trigger function (see triggers), we use < TAG >  to perform some actions...
 Ideally this project can be pushed further by creating a FlaskAPI connected to the main controller, right now the main controller `controllers.main.dialog_flow_engine` is already independent from the `telegram_socket` pooling code.
 This `dialog_flow_engine` might be considered as the a /respond route, but right now there is no routes/call needed other than this one.
 The telegram app already manage storing the messages on the users-end.

+(See limitations and future improvement at the end of this document)

-Note : the downfall with Rasa open intent detection tools is that you need a lot of conversational data to make it work, for mental health application such as ours it wasn't a good fit.
+Note : the downfall with open intent detection tools (RASA, DialogFlow, etc..) is that you need a lot of conversational data to make it work, for mental health application such as ours it wasn't a good fit.
 Cold starting with a scripted approach like this looked more promising (end 2019)

 # 1. To deploy: